lukabelingar/Enable-or-disable-users/readme.md

 1.12.760.59

 # Running the code
-Publish the HMI project and login as user "demo", which is member of group "pawr".
-Try modifying user "luka" by pressing the only button and checkbox available on the visualization.
+Publish the HMI project and login as user *demo*, which is member of group *pawr*.
+Try modifying user *luka* by pressing the only button and checkbox available on the visualization.